 This 76-acres park includes a wide mown trail leading to its rewarding peak with additional trails throughout the fields below.
-Over 67 acres of the 76 acres (88%) that make up Drayton Grant Park is maintained as grassland, essential habitat to grassland nesting birds for breeding and foraging.
+Over 67 acres of the 76 acres (88%) that make up Drayton Grant Park is maintained as grassland, essential habitat to grassland nesting birds for breeding and foraging as well as pollinators.
 As a result, Burger Hill has become a notable birding spot for grassland birds whose habitat loss and degradation in NYS has contributed to an 80-99% decline of these species since 1966.
-Species that have been observed at the Hill include: Henslow’s sparrow, grasshopper sparrow, vesper sparrow, upland sandpiper, horned lark, eastern meadowlark, savannah sparrow, northern harrier, short-eared owl, and bobolink.
-Of these one is endangered, four are threatened, and three are of special concern.
+Species that have been observed at the Hill include: Bobolinks, Henslow’s sparrow, grasshopper sparrow, vesper sparrow, upland sandpiper, horned lark, eastern meadowlark, savannah sparrow, northern harrier.
+Milkweed and other native plants throughout the meadows make Burger Hill an important habitat for endangered Monarch butterflies, native bees and a myriad of pollinator species.

 Other important habitats that can be found within Drayton Grant Park are upland hardwood and mixed forest, upland shrubland, wet meadow, and constructed ponds.
-These habitats support a diversity of wildlife including birds, amphibians, reptiles, and myriad pollinator species such as monarchs.
+These habitats support a diversity of wildlife including birds, amphibians and reptiles.

 Back in the 1990’s, Burger Hill’s beautiful hayfields and wetlands were threatened with suburban-style residential development.
 A group of residents joined with Winnakee Land Trust and Scenic Hudson to purchase and permanently protect Burger Hill.